This post may be updated. Follow me on Twitter to always be informed!

 Free.
 Open source.
 Runs everywhere.

-On Visual Studio Code you have a console… this with some shortcuts is all you need to fully use power of this editor.
+On VS Code you have a console… this with some shortcuts is all you need to fully use power of this editor.
 While writing this post (in VS Code) I simply press

 ctrl+p and type